Environment and Sustainable Development at CNS

 Katarina Tengvall and Maria Needhamsen arranged a web-seminar in September 2019 with Nobel Laureate Prof Barry Marshall as a remote speaker at CMM, Karolinska Institutet.
 Prof Barry Marshall joined from Perth, Australia via Zoom Webinar software and broadcasted to the main hub at CMM.

 The seminar/webinar is part of a bigger initiative to reduce aviation-related CO2 emission from academia in the interest of climate change.
 Remote seminars/webinars open opportunities for speakers and audience to join remotely, which apart from helping the environment also saves time, money and jetlag to mention a few.
+Here is a link to the introduction (8 min.)
+Please contact Katarina and Maria for questions and "support" or if you whish to see the full presentation with Barry Marshall.

 If you have any good examples of climate friendly travels, meetings or other actions that you have taken, please send Åsa Malmquist an e-mail and we will post it here.